 Such traditional systems had a 2WD mode, as they could not be driven in 4x4 mode on dry pavement, without chewing up tires or breaking driveline parts, particularly when turning.
 In the late 1970's GM offered a "full time 4WD" option on their trucks, and it tended to eat tires and get very poor gas mileage.
 Many upper-end versions of this traditional type of 4x4 may have posi-traction type differentials, or locking differentials, for extreme off-road use.

-All Wheel Drive is a somewhat different beast.
-These vehicles usually are permanently in four wheel drive mode, with no shift lever in the transfer case or high or low ranges.
-Usually, these systems use a Ferguson-type coupling (viscous) to couple the front wheels to the driveline, so that some slippage is allowed, which permits the vehicle to drive on dry pavement without chewing up its tires.
+All Wheel Drive (AWD) is a somewhat different beast.
+These vehicles usually are permanently in four wheel drive mode, with no shift lever in the transfer case for high or low ranges.
+Usually, these systems use a Ferguson-type coupling (viscous) or a differential to couple the front wheels to the driveline, so that some slippage is allowed, which permits the vehicle to drive on dry pavement without chewing up its tires.
 The BMW X5 and entire Subaru line are examples of "All Wheel Drive" type vehicles.
+These are not four-wheel drive vehicles, even though they drive all four wheels.

 The recent explosion in 4x4 sales has largely been of the All Wheel Drive variety, which is popular in many SUVs and mini-SUVs.
 Some are based on front wheel drive platforms, with the rear wheels being the added drive wheels.
 And some, like the Honda CRV, when offered in 2WD versions, simply remove the rear differential portion of the drive train, which is readily apparent to anyone following such a car.